fer-osorio/cipher-fortis/README.md

 friend void encrypt(Bitmap& bmp, AES::Cipher& e)
 ```

 encrypts ``bmp`` Bitmap file using the Cipher object ``e``.
-Notice this last function is a friend of class ``Bitmap``, this has two intentions: First, to be capable to encrypt the bmp file data while mantaining its attributes private, and second, to have the posibility of encrypt several files with one single Cipher file.
+Notice this last function is a friend of class ``Bitmap``, this has two intentions: First, to be capable to encrypt the bmp file data while maintaining its attributes private, and second, to have the possibility of encrypt several files with one single Cipher file.

 Similarly, function
 ```